aiqc/AIQC/docs/_build/html/_sources/index.rst.txt

       <b>Experiment Tracking</b> - Tuning parameters and architectures requires many training runs that must be evaluated with metrics and charts.
 However, leading tools are only designed for a single run and don't keep track of performance.
 Validation splits and/or cross-validation folds compound these problems.
     </span></li>
     <li><span>
-      <b>Postprocessing</b> - When making predictions, if the original encoder-decoder pair wasn't saved, then how should new samples be encoded?
-How do we know that the schema of new data matches the schema of the original data?
-These problems are compounded if multiple encoders were involved.
+      <b>Postprocessing</b> - If the encoder-decoder pairs weren't saved, then how should inference samples be encoded and predictions be decoded?
+How do we know that inference samples have the right schema?
+Did encoders spawn extra columns?
+These problems are compounded if multiple encoders were used.
     </span></li>
   </ol>
   </br>